Term and holiday dates 2022/23

 Your child will take part in together times with children who are also ready to take that next step in their education.
 Together time allows us to support children to engage and listen to each other whilst developing positive relationships.

-Together time encourages respect, turn taking and working together – we use these together times to work on key skills children will need for school such as thinking, listening, looking, speaking and concentrating.
+Together time encourages respect, turn taking and working together – which are all key skills children will need for school.

-Together times in nursery are carried out twice a day for around 20-30 minutes depending on children’s age and ability to concentrate – they have a specific structure with the older children’s being the “hello song” and talking about how we feel followed by the daily calendar then a focus on phonics, letter/number recognition, pencil control, cutting skills, co-operative games as well as talking and listening activities and it ends with our superstars and lunchtime songs.
+Together times in nursery are carried out twice a day for around 10-15 minutes depending on children’s age and ability to concentrate – they have a specific structure starting with the “hello song” and talking about how we feel followed by the daily calendar then a focus on phonics, letter/number recognition, pencil control, cutting skills, co-operative games as well as talking and listening activities and it ends with our lunchtime songs.

 The benefits of our together time on the school transition are that children go on to school with: